 It's surprisingly loud but also well thought out.
 One of our favourite things, for example, is the ability to set another audio source in Synapse so that when you pressed the source button it'll switch to that device.
 Perfect if you need headphones at night but speakers during the day but don't want to mess about in Windows sound settings.

 The Leviathan V2 also has 18 lighting zones with Razer Chroma support, though we found this part of the setup underwhelming apart from at night or in a darkened room.

 We've tested a fair few PC speakers during our gaming sessions - so, if you don't like the look of our top recommendation, you'll find a selection of others below that we'd also heartily recommend checking out.

 Harman Kardon SoundSticks

 If you're after something unusual that makes your desk stand out from the norm, while delivering some spiffing sound, then look no further than the Harman Kardon SoundSticks.
-These are the third iteration of some awesome looking computer speakers that really look the part.

 At a glance, you could be forgiven for thinking that these speakers are made of glass, but rather they're a well-constructed plastic.
 The setup is made up of two satellites and a beautifully crafted subwoofer.
 Each of which has some hefty rubber feet to reduce vibration and ensure the sound remains sublime.